TamsinELee/PharmaRank/README.md

 # PharmaRank
 An app that ranks different pharmacies in Belgium based on different factors.

-# Chat GPT generated - checked by me - a human!
+README Chat GPT generated - checked by me - a human!

 # README for R Shiny Application: Pharmacy Ranking